Disposable Plastic Straws Suck. Try These Disability-Friendly Alternatives

 - Silicone straws are ideal for many people with sensory issues, though a few may find them unpleasant.
-They’re soft and safe to bite or chew, with no toxic chemicals.
+They’re soft and safe to bite, with no toxic chemicals.
 They’re made of the same material as the “chewelry” many autistic kids and adults find helpful.

-- Silicone straws are safe to use for hot drinks.
+- Silicone straws are safe to use for hot and cold drinks.

 - Silicone straws can last for many years.

 - Silicone straws are easier to clean and healthier to use than plastic straws — they are dishwasher safe and can even be sterilized in boiling water.

 - Although it’s not common, I’ve received a few reports of children being able to bite pieces off them while stimming intensely or during a seizure.
 If your child chews heavily, be aware and check straws often for signs of damage.

 I highly recommend silicone straws as the option most likely to work well for a variety of people with disabilities.
 If you’re not sure which type of straw to buy, try silicone first.